senbazuru/fast-autoscaler/README.md

 # fast-autoscaler
-AWS Fargate Fast Autosaler - A container that Triggers your Fargate Autoscaling in Seconds(support multiple fargate)
+AWS Fargate Fast Autoscaler - A container that Triggers your Fargate Autoscaling in Seconds(support multiple fargate)

 ## 概要